mvolkmann/blog/src/swift/swift-lang.md

 by selecting Product ...
 Destination ...
 Choose Destination... and selecting a device type.
 This must be done in each Xcode project.

+#### Pragma Marks

+Each section of a source file can be preceded by a special comment called a "pragma mark".
+The syntax is `// MARK: - SectionName` where SectionName is typically something like `Nested Types`, `Constants`, `Properties`, `Initializers`, or `Methods`.
+Xcode will display these section names in the Minimap and in the dropdown of source file elements at the top of the Editor pane.
+The `-` in the comment is optional and causes a horizontal line to be drawn above the section name.

+To toggle display of the Minimap, select Editor ...
+Minimap or press cmd-ctrl-M.

 #### App Icons